 A fire marshal’s responsibilities generally fall into two categories: preventing fires and safe emergency evacuation.

 A fire warden's responsibilities are to clear the building and ensure no one is inside by carrying out a quick check and a thorough role call at the fire assembly point.

 Fire Marshal training certificates expire after 3 years, so ideally you should ensure you renew your Fire Marshal training before it expires.
 However, refresher training should be taken every year or even more frequently if you have higher workplace risks to ensure your staff effectively refresh their knowledge and will act appropriately in the event of a fire.

-The frequency of fire marshal training will be based on the level of the risk in the building.
+The frequency of Fire Warden training will be based on the level of the risk in the building.
 If you are unsure, you can find this out by carrying out a risk assessment.
 For example, care homes would need training more often than a small ground floor shop with a small amount of floor space due to high life risk.

 Our Fire Marshal course and refresher training will ensure your staff have the relevant, up-to-date knowledge they need.

 The amount of fire marshals that you need in a workplace is dependent on the risk and size of your organisation e.g. how many floors are in the building, how many employees or people you have in one area at one time and accessibility.